kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 #### What is a Pod? ####

 *Pod* is an abstraction around one or more containers.
 Pods provide a context for 1..N containers so that they can share storage and a network.
 It's very much like how you have used containers to define environments for a single process.
-They can be thought of as a container of containers. *Most* of the same rules apply: it is deleted if the containers stop running and files will be lost with it.
+They can be thought of as a container of containers. *Most* of the same rules apply: it is deleted if the containers within stop running and contained files will be lost with it.

 <img src="../img/pods.png">

-Reading documentation or searching the internet are not the only ways to find information.
-In case of Kubernetes we get access to information straight from our command line using `kubectl explain RESOURCE` command.
+Reading through the documentation or searching the internet are not the only ways to find information about the different resources Kubernetes has.
+We can get access to simple explanations straight from our command line using `kubectl explain RESOURCE` command.

-For example to get information about Pod and its mandatory fields we can use the following command.
+For example, to get a description what a Pod is and its mandatory fields, we can use the following command.

 ```console
 $ kubectl explain pod